-- B. Fair value information of investment property at cost is provided in Note 6(9). - C. Financial instruments not measured at fair value - The carrying amounts of financial instruments not measured at fair value, including cash and cash equivalents, financial assets at amortised cost accounts receivable, other receivables, guarantee deposits paid (recorded in "Other non-current assets-others"), accounts payable, other payables, lease liabilities, bonds payable, long-term borrowings and guarantee deposits received (recorded in "Other non-current assets-others"), are approximate to their fair values. - D. The related information of financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities is as follows: - (a) The related information of natures of the assets and liabilities is as follows:
+B. Financial instruments not measured at fair value

+The carrying amounts of financial instruments not measured at fair value, including cash and cash equivalents, financial assets at amortised cost, accounts receivable, other receivables, guarantee deposits paid (recorded in "Other current assets" and "Other non-current assets"), accounts payable, other payables, lease liabilities, bonds payable, long-term borrowings and guarantee deposits received (recorded in "Other non-current assets-others"), are approximate to their fair values.

+- C. The related information of financial and non-financial instruments measured at fair value by level on the basis of the nature, characteristics and risks of the assets and liabilities is as follows: - (a) The related information of natures of the assets and liabilities is as follows: